We may be staying home during the COVID-19 restrictions, but we can still go outside!

 Our Environmental Education program made this project.
 Usually, we spend the spring visiting classrooms, leading field trips, and running our “Birds in the Hills” festival.
 We hope a little of that outdoor magic can continue through this distance learning.

 Is it okay to go hiking right now?

 The Ohio stay-at-home order allows and encourages people to take walks and visit natural places.
-Just follow good practices of staying 6 feet away from others outside.
-Remember that playgrounds are closed.
+Just follow good practices of staying 6 feet away from others outside, and wearing masks if you’ll be near others.

 For more information on going outside, see the National Recreation and Park Association’s statement on COVID-19.

 What are some other ways you can help?